ShahrukhJ/TikTacToe/README.md

 # TikTacToe
-A simple tiktactoe game (Player vs Cpu) using Random class using JAVA. in this game we use 2 dimensional array and the positions of array is decided by swich case between Cpu (Random Class) and Player (user input) 😊
+A simple tiktactoe game (Player vs Cpu) using Random class in JAVA. in this game we use 2 dimensional array as a board and the positions of X and O is decided by swich case between Cpu (Random Class) and Player (user input) 😊